cheesasaurus/v-rising-modding-notes/README.md

 ## Use Existing Mods as Example Code

-I believe all V Rising mods from [thunderstore](https://v-rising.thunderstore.io/) are open source.
+A lot of V Rising mods from [thunderstore](https://v-rising.thunderstore.io/) are open source.

 The source tab shows a truncated version of the decompiled DLL.
 You most likely want the *actual* source, so use the github link.